We Built a Machine for Getting AnswersTry the MotherDuck MCP

-Key bits of data and side schedules often exist in spreadsheets.
+Key bits of data and side schedules often exist in spreadsheets like Excel and Google Sheets.
 It is nice to be able to easily add that data to your data warehouse and query it.
-This guide aims to show you how to perform this workflow using the DuckDB CLI.
+This guide aims to show you how to perform this workflow using the DuckDB CLI for both Excel and Google Sheets.

 Microsoft Excel

 The purpose of this guide is to show you how to load data from Excel into MotherDuck.
-Detailed documentation on loading xlsx files can be found on DuckDB.org.
+If you'd like to retrieve MotherDuck data in Excel, you can follow this guide.

 SELECT *